hanzotrip7/hanzotrip7.github.io/c2_how-to.md

 ## Part 6: SSH Reverse Forwarding

 Many modern Windows installations include an OpenSSH client.
-When it is available and the environment permits outbound SSH, it can create a reverse SOCKS proxy without staging another tunneling binary.
+When it is available and the environment permits outbound SSH, it can request a reverse SOCKS proxy without staging another tunneling binary.

 First, configure SSH on the attack machine.
 Edit `/etc/ssh/sshd_config` and set a single listening port, for example: